fbpx

 6. Quality of Life Changes: The high level of paralysis and loss of independence associated with cervical injuries often requires significant lifestyle adjustments.
 Victims may need lifelong assistance with daily activities, experience changes in employment and social involvement, and require extensive rehabilitation and medical care.

-2. Complete Injury: A complete spinal cord injury means there is no sensory or motor function preserved in the spinal segments below the level of injury.
+2. Complete Injury: A complete spinal cord injury means no sensory or motor function is preserved in the spinal segments below the level of injury.
 When this occurs at the C1 or C2 level, it often results in the loss of almost all voluntary movement and sensation below the neck.

-3. Breathing Dependency: These high-cervical nerves control the diaphragm, which is essential for breathing.
+3. Breathing Dependency: These high-cervical nerves control the diaphragm, essential for breathing.
 Damage at this level typically requires the injured person to rely on ventilatory support, such as a mechanical ventilator or diaphragmatic pacemaker, for the rest of their life.

 4. Quadriplegia: An injury at this level usually results in quadriplegia (also known as tetraplegia), which is the paralysis of all limbs.
 This means the individual will likely need full-time care and assistance with all daily activities.

 5. Life-Threatening Complications: High-cervical injuries come with a high risk of life-threatening complications, such as respiratory failure, pneumonia, or other infections.
-The body’s reduced ability to control blood pressure, heart rate, and body temperature can also lead to additional serious health issues.
+The body’s reduced ability to control blood pressure, heart rate, and body temperature can also lead to additional severe health issues.

 6. Prognosis and Rehabilitation: Recovery prospects are generally limited for high-cervical injuries, and extensive rehabilitation is required to adapt to new ways of performing daily tasks.
 Technological aids like voice-activated systems, adaptive devices, and powered wheelchairs become necessary for any level of independence.